sharc-lab/HLSFactory/docs/source/index.md

 ## Citing and Referencing

-If you use HLSDataset in your research, please cite as follows:
+If you use HLSFactory in your research, please cite as follows:

 ```text
 S. Abi-Karam et al., “HLSFactory: A Framework Empowering High-Level Synthesis Datasets for Machine Learning and Beyond.” arXiv, May 01, 2024. doi: 10.48550/arXiv.2405.00820.